ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 }
 ```

-The `Chain` type consists of a set of blocks, representing the non-finalized
+The `Chain` type consists of a set of blocks, containing the non-finalized
 portion of the chain it represents where the lowest height block's parent is
 the tip of the finalized state.
-All of the other members cache information
+All of the other members of `Chain` cache
-contained within that set of blocks for fast lookup.
+information contained within that set of blocks for fast lookup.

-The `Chain` type exposes 3 public functions to manipulate chain data structures and one private helper function.
+The `Chain` type exposes 3 public functions to manipulate chain data
+structures and one private helper function.

 #### `pub fn push(&mut self, block: Arc<Block>) -> Result<(), Error>`